10up/Engineering-Best-Practices/_includes/markdown/React.md

 ### Prerendering
 If you're only investigating SSR to improve the SEO of a handful of marketing pages, you probably want [prerendering](https://github.com/geelen/react-snapshot) instead.
 Rather than using a web server to compile HTML on-the-fly, prerendering simply generates static HTML files for specific routes at build time.
 The advantage is setting up prerendering is much simpler and allows you to keep your frontend as a fully static site.

+## Debugging
+React provides a Chrome &amp; Firefox extension to facilitate debugging.
+It is an extremely useful debugging tool, providing quick transparent access into the data within your React instance.
+Whenever you encounter a new concept in React, it’s generally a good idea to open up the dev tool, and observe your application state.